Can I Sue Convenience Stores or Gas Stations?

-- You could get rear-ended while in the drive-through.
+- Getting rear-ended while in the drive-through

 Let's start at the top.
 If you want to sue someone, you have to have a claim.
-As varied as the reasons can be for your lawsuit, virtually all of the possibilities set out above would be brought under state negligence law.
+As varied as the reasons can be for your lawsuit, almost all of the possibilities set out above would be brought under state negligence law.

 Negligence is defined as conduct that falls below the standard of care required by the law for the protection of others against unreasonable risk of harm.
 To show negligence, you generally need to prove four elements: